 Remember, if your dog has developed kidney failure, they will need to be referred to a specialist as soon as possible.
 If caught early enough, hopefully your pooch can receive the right treatment.

 If you’re worried about your dog suffering from Alabama Rot, or any other dangerous diseases, be sure to go to the vet straight away and get them checked.
-To cover any illnesses, diseases or injuries, you should always have comprehensive pet insurance.
+To cover illnesses, diseases or injuries, you should always have suitable pet insurance.
 Here at Asda Money we have a range of pet insurance cover types available.
 Find out more about Asda Money Pet Insurance provided by Legal & General here.
 Pre-existing medical conditions are not covered.

 Find this story useful?
 Share it with a friend